mandlcho/blueprint-gpt/README.md

 **License:** Apache 2.0 — free to use, modify, and ship (including commercially) with attribution retained.
 Originated by Mandl Cho (GitHub: [@mandlcho](https://github.com/mandlcho)).
 See `LICENSE` and `NOTICE` for details.

 Logic creation using blueprints made easy.
+Vibe-coding, but in blueprints.

+## Roadmap

+- See `ROADMAP.md` for details.
+- Highlights: web-based interface, standalone app, packaged UE plugin (.uplugin).

 ## License and attribution